 However, the type of progestin used in Yaz and Yasmin – a synthetic hormone called drospirenone – has posed safety concerns.

-Early testing revealed Yaz side effects such as high blood pressure, liver disruption, allergic reactions, upper respiratory infections, headaches, yeast infections, irregular non-menstrual bleeding, stomach cramps, hair loss and weight gain.
+Early testing revealed side effects of Yaz such as high blood pressure, liver disruption, allergic reactions, upper respiratory infections, headaches, yeast infections, irregular non-menstrual bleeding, stomach cramps, hair loss and weight gain.
 These side effects are common to birth control pills.

 In recent years, researchers have found that drospirenone may cause more severe Yaz side effects.
 In studies, drospirenone has been shown to raise levels of potassium in the blood, which increases the risk of blood clots and blood clot-related events, including: